 And did you know that your dachshund’s stylish coat pattern likely also fits into one of several categories?
 Recognized coat patterns include the aptly named “dappled,” “sable,” “brindled,” and “piebald” dachshunds.
 Dappled dachshunds are known for their adorable mottled, speckled coats.
 Sable dachshunds have coats with a red base and black overlay.
 Brindled dachshunds have dark stripes, while piebald dachshunds have a white base coat with patches of grey, black, or brown.

 What about eye color?
 Most darker-colored dachshunds have darker-colored eyes (brown or black), but dachshunds with lighter-colored coats can also sport amber, green, or light brown eyes.
 Dappled dachshunds can even sometimes even have blue eyes!
 Another unique feature of the dappled pattern is that it will occasionally result in a dachshund with two different-colored eyes: typically blue and brown.

 With so many shades, sizes, and coat types to choose from, there’s a literal rainbow of dachshunds out there waiting to be discovered.
-One thing’s for sure, though: no matter what your dachshund looks like, we’re betting he’s completely adorable.
+One thing’s for sure, though: no matter what your dachshund looks like, we’re betting they're completely adorable.

 Curious, quick-witted, loyal, daring — dachshunds have been stealing our hearts with their big personalities for hundreds of years.
 This eye-catching book features pages upon pages of portraits in celebration of that special bond, captured by three professional pet photographers at Witzig’s kickoff events in NYC, LA, and Houston.
 This is a must-have coffee table book for anyone that describes themselves as a “dachshund person.”

 De-Shedding Comb for Longhaired Dachshunds